MliliGenes/libArena/README.md

 - `make clean`: Removes temporary object files.
 - `make fclean`: Removes object files and the static library.
 - `make re`: Rebuilds the project from scratch.
-- `make test`: Builds the library and runs the test suite located in the `tests/` directory.
 - `make debug`: Builds the library with debug symbols and address sanitizer flags.

 ## License